stacks-network/stacks-core/clarity-types/src/types/codec/packed/v1/README.md

 - the actual consensus-serialized byte length used by existing Clarity runtime-cost accounting;
 - the exact allocation bound for descriptor-guided consensus reconstruction; or
-- the ability to detect a packed body, schema, or descriptor that reconstructs a different logical value length.
+- the ability to detect a packed body, expected type, or descriptor that reconstructs a different logical value length.

 The current 2,097,152-byte consensus serialization bound fits in 24 bits.
 Version 1 therefore uses the remaining three header bytes for the logical length while keeping the body at offset four.